Above view, of tractor as pulling mechanical seeder machine over arable field, soil, planting new cereal crop, corn, maize.

 Executive Director, Tax-Smart Specialist

-Given this view – if you haven’t built up your equity exposure to levels that align with your objectives – now might be a great time to consider doing so.
-And with the equity markets’ natural volatility, you may want to consider pursuing an approach that is designed to react to market volatility and generate potential tax savings through "tax-loss harvesting" strategies.
+Given this view, if you plan to build out your exposure to the equity markets, you may want to consider pursuing an approach that is designed to react to market volatility and generate potential tax savings through "tax-loss harvesting" strategies.

 These strategies are designed to give you tax-smart equity exposure – and potentially lower your ultimate tax bill – by capturing (or “harvesting”) losses that you can use to help offset capital gains.
-These strategies are designed to enhance tax efficiency in your equity portfolio in both up and down markets.
+Ongoing tax loss harvesting can help transform market volatility into tax benefits for you, by seeking to realize losses that you could use to offset your realized capital gains and potentially reduce taxes you owe.
+Instead of just riding out the bumps in markets, you can use the market’s natural volatility to your advantage, by crystallizing losses along the way.

-While most efficient in volatile markets, tax-loss harvesting is designed to help investors in various types of market environments.
+Tax-loss harvesting is designed to help investors in various types of market environments, and is most efficient in volatile markets.

-This graph depicts the range in performance for individual stock returns in the S&P 500 as well as the average performance by year, from 2017-2023.
+This chart depicts the range in performance for individual stock returns in the S&P 500 as well as the average performance by year, from 2017-2024.

-Between 2017–2023, for example, the S&P 500 returned an average of 14.9%, but the market also experienced a fair amount of dispersion among individual stock returns.
-In each of those years, around 170 stocks on average posted negative annual returns, creating opportunities for tax-loss harvesting.1 The idea of volatility may give pause to investors – but this natural dispersion between top and bottom performers can also create opportunities for a loss harvesting strategy to deliver potential tax benefits for clients.
+Between 2017–2024, for example, the S&P 500 returned an average of 14.8%, but the market also experienced a fair amount of dispersion among individual stock returns.
+In each of those years, around 160 stocks on average posted negative annual returns, creating opportunities for tax-loss harvesting.3 The idea of volatility may give pause to investors – but this natural dispersion between top and bottom performers can also create opportunities for a loss harvesting strategy to deliver potential tax benefits for clients.

 How, exactly, does tax-loss harvesting work?